-LION will say the Lions Invocation;

-Where Lions meet, be present Lord.
-Weld all our hearts in one accord.
-To do thy will, Lord make us strong.
+LION will say the Lions Invocation; • esent Lord.
+Weld all our hearts in one accord. e us strong.
 To help the weak and right the wrong.
-This is a commemorative service of LION and we will begin by turning off all the lights in the hall.

-(One candle ONLY to be lit on the candle board with the following words)

-Jesus said, in the Gospel of St. John 8:12 "I am the light of the world"

-May we reflect for a few moments on God's love for us through his son, the Lord Jesus Christ.....

-The second candle, now being lit, represents the love and service of LION .
+This is a commemorativ LION e service of and we will begin by turning off all the lights in the hall.
+(One candle ONLY to be lit on the candle board with the following words) Jesus said, in the Gospel of St. John 8:12 "I am the light of the world" May we reflect for a few moments on God's love for us through his son, the Lord Jesus Christ The second candle, now being lit, represents the love and service of LION